Semisulcospira libertina: Distribution

 The type locality was listed as "Simoda and Ousima" by Gould in 1859, that means two localities: Shimoda City in Honshu and Amami Ōshima in Ryukyu Islands.
 Davis (1979) identified the presumed type locality Inozawa River, Inozawa Section, Shimoda City, Izu Peninsula, Shizuoka Prefecture, Honshu.
-(Site 1 in Figure 4.)

 Miura et al. (2013) studied mitochondrial haplotypes of Semisulcospira libertina from Korea and from Japan.
 Mixed haplotypes in Korea suggest long-distance palaeo-migration across the Korea Strait from Japan to Korea.

 Shells of Semisulcospira libertina were also found in the Nojiri-ko Formation at the Lake Nojiri in Central Japan from the age of 27,000 years BP.

 Description

 The shell has 4–6 whorls, while the apex of the shell is usually eroded.
 The spire is long.
 The aperture is continuous and the apertural lip is simple.
 Umbilicus is closed.
 The shell of Semisulcospira libertina is very variable.
 There are seven or more (up to 12) basal cords (spiral sculptures at the base of the body whorl).
 There are sometimes transverse ribs present on the shell sculpture: 12–18 ribs per penultimate whorl.
 Periostracum is smooth.
 The color of the shell is usually light yellow, but it can be light brown very rarely.
 The spire is darker yellowish-brown.
 Number of shells is banded with purple brown spiral bands, either with one band, two bands, or three bands.

 The average width of the shell of Semisulcospira libertina is 11.0 mm – 13.0 mm.
 The average height of the shell is 26.0 mm – 28.6 mm in Japan.

 In Korea, the average width of the shell of Semisulcospira libertina is 12.55–19.37 mm.
-The average height of the shell is 6.44–9.20 mm.
+The average height of the shell is 6.44–9.2 mm.
 The average total wet weight is 0.24–0.86 g.
 The average weight of the shell is 0.16–0.62 g.
 The average weight of the meat is 0.09–0.39 g.

-The extrema dimensions were measured in another locality in Korea: The total wet weight ranges from 0.30 g (shell height 9.87 mm) to 1.55 g (shell height 22.57 mm).
+The extrema dimensions were measured in another locality in Korea: The total wet weight ranges from 0.3 g (shell height 9.87 mm) to 1.55 g (shell height 22.57 mm).